Vergangenheitsbewältigung

 Following the reunification of 1990 and the subsequent fall of the Soviet Union in 1991, the scope of broadened to include critical engagement with the socialist legacy of the former German Democratic Republic (GDR).
-While anti-communist narratives often overshadow this period, many historians and citizens continue to assert the GDR's contributions to antifascist memory and social equity.
-Unlike Nazi Germany, the GDR officially promoted antifascism and identified Nazism as the chief enemy of the working class.
+While anti-communist narratives often overshadow this period, many historians and citizens, especially those born in East Germany and their descendents, continue to assert the GDR's contributions to antifascist memory and social equity.
+Unlike West Germany, the GDR officially promoted antifascism and identified Nazism as the chief enemy of the working class.
 In this context, may involve not only coming to terms with state surveillance or authoritarian excesses in the GDR, but also defending its historical efforts to resist Nazism.